Weak disorder in the stochastic mean-field model of distance II: Proofs

-Then, the argument leading to \eqref{Poi-lim-ind} implies that $\tilde{W}_1^n$ and $\tilde{W}_2^n$ are asymptotically independent, so that
+Then the argument leading to \eqref{Poi-lim-ind} implies that $\tilde{W}_n^{(12)}$ and $\tilde{W}_n^{(13)}$ are asymptotically independent, so that

 establishing the result we want.
-We next sketch how one can prove \eqref{eqn:sum-poi}.
+We next sketch how to prove \eqref {eqn:sum-poi}.

-{\bf Idea of the proof of \eqref{eqn:sum-poi}.} Fix any path $\alpha$ with $k$ edges between $1$ and $2$ and path $\beta$ between $1$ and $3$.
-Since the argument is quite close to the proof of Theorem \ref{theo:main-s-in-ss}, we shall keep the discussion brief and focus on the differences.
-We again rely on the total variation bound \cite[Theorem 1.A]{BHJ92} that implies
+\begin{pf*}{Sketch of proof of \eqref{eqn:sum-poi}} Fix any path $\alpha$ with $k$ edges between $1$ and $2$ and path $\beta $ with $k$ edges between $1$ and $3$.
+Since the argument is quite close to the proof of Theorem~\ref{theo:main-s-in-ss}, we shall keep the discussion brief and focus on the differences.
+We again rely on the total variation bound in Theorem~\ref {theo:stein-chen-poi} that implies

 Here,